Why Study in EU?

 7 minute read

-Why Study in EU
+Top Reasons to Study in EU

-Europe is one of the leading study abroad destinations in the world.
+Europe is one of the leading study-abroad destinations in the world.
 With its top-notch quality of education, immense career opportunities, enriched history and enthralling way of life, Europe attracts more than a million students from across the globe every year.
 On 15th June, Leverage Live conducted a session on ‘Why Study in EUto provide a comprehensive overview of the European Union as a destination to pursue your higher education.

 About the Speaker – Dr Maina Chawla Singh